x

 Challenge Fund

-Up to $5,000 is available for each organization to test, explore, and further innovate their challenge solution with their fellow.
-Proposals for the funds must be received by February 5, 2024, and will be approved pending challenge relevance.
+A $5,000 grant is provided for each fellow to test, explore, and further innovate their challenge solution with their nonprofit.
+Proposals for the funds must be received by February 10, 2025, and will be approved pending challenge relevance.

 Kick-Off Event

-The kick-off event, hosted by MindSpark Learning and generously underwritten by The Rieschel Foundation, is designed to be immersive, hands-on, and fun, challenging fellows to grow leadership skills and collaborate with mentors to develop the strategies needed for their solutions to thrive.
-The kick-off event will take place in Miami, Florida, from January 18-21, 2024, including travel.
+The kick-off event is designed to be immersive, hands-on, and fun, challenging fellows to grow leadership skills and collaborate with mentors to develop the strategies needed for their solutions to thrive.
+The kick-off event will take place in Miami, Florida, from January 16-19, 2025, including travel.

 Coaching